History of the Church of Jesus Christ of Latter-day Saints: Latter-day Saint public relations

 As part of the church's efforts to re-position its image as that of a mainstream religion, the church began to moderate its earlier anti–Roman Catholic rhetoric.
-In Elder Bruce R. McConkie's 1958 edition of Mormon Doctrine, he had stated his unofficial opinion that the Catholic Church was part of "the church of the devil" and "the great and abominable church" because it was among organizations that misled people away from following God's laws.
+In Bruce R. McConkie's 1958 edition of Mormon Doctrine, he had stated his unofficial opinion that the Catholic Church was part of "the church of the devil" and "the great and abominable church" because it was among organizations that misled people away from following God's laws.
 In his 1966 edition of the same book, the specific reference to the Catholic Church was removed.

-The first routinized system for teaching church principles to potential proselytes had been created in 1953 and named "A Systematic Program for Teaching the Gospel".
-In 1961, this system was enhanced, expanded, and renamed "A Uniform System for Teaching Investigators".
-This new system, in the form of a hypothetical dialogue with a fictional character named "Mr. Brown", included intricate details for what to say in almost every situation.
-These routinized missionary discussions would be further refined in 1973 and 1986, and then de-emphasized in 2003.

-In 1973, the church recast its missionary discussions, making them more family-friendly and focused on building on common Christian ideals.
-The new discussions, named "A Uniform System for Teaching Families", de-emphasized the Great Apostasy, which previously held a prominent position just after the story of the First Vision.
-When the discussions were revised in the early 1980s, the new discussions dealt with the apostasy less conspicuously, and in later discussions, rather than in the first discussion.
-The discussions also became more family-friendly, including a flip chart with pictures, in part to encourage the participation of children.

 According to Riess and Tickle, early Mormons rarely quoted from the Book of Mormon in their speeches and writings.
-It was not until the 1980s that it was cited regularly in speeches given by LDS Church leaders at the biannual General Conferences.
+It was not until the 1980s that it was cited regularly in speeches given by LDS Church leaders at the biannual general conferences.
 In 1982, the LDS Church subtitled the Book of Mormon "Another Testament of Jesus Christ."
 Apostle Boyd K. Packer stated that the scripture now took its place "beside the Old Testament and the New Testament.
 Riess and Tickle assert that the introduction of this subtitle was intended to emphasize the Christ-centered nature of the Book of Mormon.
 They assert that the LDS "rediscovery of the Book of Mormon in the late twentieth century is strongly connected to their renewed emphasis on the person and nature of Jesus Christ."

-Post-modern era (1995–present)

 In 1995, the church announced a new logo design that emphasized the words "JESUS CHRIST" in large capital letters, and de-emphasized the words "The Church of" and "of Latter-day Saints".
-According to Bruce L. Olsen, director of public affairs for the church, "The logo re-emphasizes the official name of the church and the central position of the Savior in its theology.
-It stresses our allegiance to the Lord, Jesus Christ."